flame-engine/flame/doc/collision_detection.md

 when for example two position components have intersecting hitboxes.

-Do note that the built-in collision detection system does not take collisions between two hitboxes that overshoot each other into account, this could happen when they either move too fast or `update being called with a large delta time (for example if your app is not in the foreground).
+Do note that the built-in collision detection system does not take collisions between two hitboxes that overshoot each other into account, this could happen when they either move too fast or `update` being called with a large delta time (for example if your app is not in the foreground).
+This behaviour is called tunneling, if you want to read more about it.

 ## Mixins
 ### Hitbox